Cacti/documentation/Settings.md

   -  [Local Users](Settings-Auth-Local.md) - Authentication and Authorization all handled in Cacti.
 This means passwords are stored locally using strong encryption
   -  [Basic Users](Settings-Auth-Basic.md) - Authentication outside of Cacti, for example SAML2, TACACS+, NIS, etc.).
 Authorization remains in Cacti
   -  [LDAP Users](Settings-Auth-LDAP.md) - Authentication outside of Cacti, either LDAP or Active Directory.
 Authorization remains in Cacti
-  -  [Multiple Domains](Settings-Domains.md) - Multiple Authentication LDAP or Active Directory Templates with Authorization remains in Cacti
+  -  [Multiple Domains](Settings-Domains.md) - Multiple Authentication LDAP or Active Directory Domains with their own Authorization User Templates.
 - [Performance](Settings-Performance.md) - This is where Cacti's `Boost`
   functionality was moved to.
 Cacti's `Boost` module allows Cacti to scale to systems with over a million **Graphs** and **Data Sources**.